us241098/BartKart.com/README.md

 # BartKart.com
-The hero we needed but did'nt deserve.
+The hero we needed but didn't deserve.